3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;<a class="rojo">F#m</a>                     B
 &nbsp;I wish nothing but the best for you both
 &nbsp;         <a class="rojo">F#m</a>
-&nbsp;Another version of me Is she preverted like me?
+&nbsp;Another versión of me Is she preverted like me?
 &nbsp;              B
 &nbsp;Would she go down on you in a theatre?
 &nbsp;                <a class="rojo">F#m</a>